Gorilla-Lab-SCUT/SkeletonBridgeRecon/Volume_refinement/README.md

 * [The dataset](https://drive.google.com/open?id=1Vc1MNL1EZPndcWs5tP-hehLPQytn0VQA) go in ```your path/Volume_refinement/data```

 ### Training
-* In the released code, we train the global guidance and local synthesis network separately.
+* In the released code, the global guidance and local synthesis network are trained separately.

 * train the global guidance network:
 ```shell